Applications are open!

 Applications will be reviewed on a rolling basis leading up to the workshop.
 Please keep any dates you have chosen open on your calendar until you are notified as to whether you are a scholarship recipient.
 Applicants will be notified no later than one month before the scheduled training.

 If a training fills, we'll create a waiting list for additional doulas, in case a spot opens.
-You may apply for just one training or both (as your first and second choice of dates/locations).
+You may apply for just one training or two (as your first and second choice of dates/locations).
 We will prioritize attendees who live near the training location, but trainees in other cities are also welcome to apply.
+Note that there is no reimbursement for hotel or mileage.
+If you don't live within driving distance of the training, you will need to arrange and pay for your own lodging and other expenses.